-Your agenda should be informed by your guiding principles, the results of your assessment, the human resources at your disposal, and the availability of and prospects for funding.
-Keep in mind that the ultimate goal of the MOST approach is to build a stable, proactive system that facilitates collaboration and resource sharing in the interest of meeting community needs for children, youth, and families during out-of-school time.
+Your agenda should be informed by your guiding principles, the results of your assessment, the human resources at your disposal, and the availability of and exported some of its best training ideas and went on the road.
+It is important to remain open to new partnerships and connections that can expand capacity.